By Dr. Diana Rangaves, PharmD

-More than fifty nations make up the African continent, but only a few account for more than half of its total income.
-Despite recent losses in Africa’s largest economies, wealth creation has remained strong in various areas, and total private wealth is now projected to reach US$2.1 trillion.
+Over fifty nations comprise Africa.
+However, only a few account for over half of its total income.
+Despite recent losses in Africa’s largest economies, wealth creation has remained strong in various areas.
+The total private wealth is now projected to reach US$2.1 trillion.
 Twenty-one billionaires exist in Africa today.
 Africa’s economies are becoming less reliant on the extractive sector, and economic conditions are generally improving.

 Additionally, the future of private wealth on the continent seems promising.
-By 2031, total private wealth in Africa is projected to increase by about 40%, reaching US$3 trillion.
+By 2031, total private wealth in Africa will increase by about 40%, reaching US$3 trillion.

 When it comes to ownership, the economy plays a significant role.
-Most of Africa has a mixed economy; this system has elements of capitalism and socialism.
-A diverse economy protects private property and permits some economic freedom in the use of capital, but it also allows government intervention in the economy to further social objectives.
+Most of Africa has a mixed economy.
+This system has elements of capitalism and socialism.
+A diverse economy protects private property and permits some economic freedom in the use of capital.
+Yet, it also allows government intervention in the economy to further social objectives.

 During the five decades of post-colonial governance, the State controlled many African economies.
-During this time, the State formed big government-owned companies, enacted trade restrictions, began industrializing import substitution, created agricultural marketing boards to regulate prices, and built a sizable public sector.
+During this time, the State formed big government-owned companies.
+They enacted trade restrictions, began industrializing import substitution, created agricultural marketing boards to regulate prices, and built a sizable public sector.

 The private sector was damaged and hindered by these policies.
-Most African countries liberalized their economies during the 1970s and 1990s by implementing structural adjustment programs because state-led planning failed to produce many results.
-The reforms that they implemented gave the private sector considerable room to grow.
-The private sector’s role in the development agenda is to stimulate economic activity because it produces goods and services that contribute to national income and finance development.
+Most African countries liberalized their economies during the 1970s and 1990s.
+They implemented structural adjustment programs because state-led planning failed to produce many results.
+The reforms gave the private sector considerable room to grow.
+The private sector’s role in the development agenda is stimulating economic activity.
+Because it produces goods and services that contribute to national income and finance development.
 The private sector is now universally acknowledged as Africa’s primary driver of growth and progress.

-You can categorize industries as public, private, or joint sectors depending on who owns them.
+Depending on who owns them, you can categorize industries as public, private, or joint sectors.
 In contrast to private enterprises, which are owned and operated by businesses, public sectors are owned and managed by the government.
 Government and private parties work together to operate joint sectors.

 The private sector significantly impacts the continent’s GDP and export earnings.
 According to AfDB (2011), Africa’s private sector is responsible for more than 80% of the continent’s overall production.
 This means that the success of the private sector will determine how healthy the African economy is.
-The gross domestic product of a country, which calculates the value of all products and services generated there in a given year, is a typical way to describe the size of its economy.
+The gross domestic product of a country calculates the value of all products and services generated there in a given year.
+This is a typical way to describe the size of its economy.

 Africa has various natural resources, including forests, water, oil, natural gas, minerals, and arable land.
 Many of the world’s natural resources, both renewable and non-renewable, are found on this continent.